 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for registered nurses is 15%.
-A BSN degree from Rasmussen College's Nursing School online and on campus can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for registered nurses is 12%.
+A BSN degree from Rasmussen College's Nursing School, with courses taught in a hybrid online and on-campus model, can help set you up for success in this growing field.

 What Skills Will I Gain?